Pearl: Pearl farming

-Despite the common misperception, Mikimoto did not discover the process of pearl culture.
+Despite the common misperception, Mikimoto did not invent pearl culture.
 The accepted process of pearl culture was developed by the British Biologist William Saville-Kent in Australia and brought to Japan by Tokichi Nishikawa and Tatsuhei Mise.
-Nishikawa was granted the patent in 1916, and married the daughter of Mikimoto.
+Nishikawa was granted the patent in 1916 and married the daughter of Mikimoto.
 Mikimoto was able to use Nishikawa's technology.
 After the patent was granted in 1916, the technology was immediately commercially applied to akoya pearl oysters in Japan in 1916.
 Mise's brother was the first to produce a commercial crop of pearls in the akoya oyster.
-Mitsubishi's Baron Iwasaki immediately applied the technology to the south sea pearl oyster in 1917 in the Philippines, and later in Buton, and Palau.
-Mitsubishi was the first to produce a cultured south sea pearl – although it was not until 1928 that the first small commercial crop of pearls was successfully produced.
+Mitsubishi's Baron Iwasaki immediately applied the technology to the South Sea pearl oyster in 1917 in the Philippines and later in Buton and Palau.
+Mitsubishi was the first to produce a cultured South Sea pearl – although it was not until 1928 that the first small commercial crop of pearls was successfully produced.

 The original Japanese cultured pearls, known as akoya pearls, are produced by a species of small pearl oyster, Pinctada fucata martensii, which is no bigger than 6 to 8 cm in size, hence akoya pearls larger than 10 mm in diameter are extremely rare and highly priced.
 Today, a hybrid mollusk is used in both Japan and China in the production of akoya pearls.

 Cultured Pearls were sold in cans for the export market.
 These were packed in Japan by the I.C.P.
 Canning Factory (International Pearl Company L.T.D.) in Nagasaki Pref.
 Japan.